yanna-dee/Pick-Your-Goal-Build-Your-Skills-The-Data-Analyst-Career-Guide-for-Career-Pivoters/README.md

-# The Data Analyst Career Guide for Career Pivoters
+# Pick Your Goal, Build Your Skills: The Data Analyst Career Guide for Career Pivoters

 ## Overview
 This project explores which skills, industries, and factors provide the best opportunities for aspiring data analysts—focusing on entry-level accessibility and salary potential.